sslrlworkshop/sslrlworkshop.github.io/_pages/home.md

 <div class="row">
     <div class="col-xs-12">
       <p>
-            Please upload submissions at: TBD.
+            Please upload submissions at: <b>https://openreview.net/group?id=ICLR.cc/2021/Workshop/SSL-RL</b>.
         </p>
     <ul>
       <li><b>Previously published work</b>: We welcome previously published papers from non-ML conferences, will also accept cross-submissions from ML conferences (including ICLR 2021) which are within the scope of the workshop without re-formatting.
 These specific papers do not have to be anonymous.
 They are eligible for poster sessions and will only have a very light review process.</li>
       <li><b>Unpublished work</b>: All submissions must be in PDF format.
 The submissions must be formated using the ICLR 2021 LaTeX style file.
-Submissions are limited to 4 content pages, including all figures and tables; additional pages containing statements of acknowledgements and funding disclosures, and references are allowed.
+Submissions are limited to 8 content pages, including all figures and tables; additional pages containing statements of acknowledgements and funding disclosures, and references are allowed.
 The maximum file size for submissions is 50MB.
 The CMT-based review process will be double-blind to avoid potential conflicts of interests.</li>
     </ul>
     <p>
             In case of any issues, feel free to email the workshop organizers at: <b>sslrl.ws.iclr2021@gmail.com</b>